-Picnic is the euphemism for a daylong eating orgy in Gordon’s Wilberforce Goes on a Picnic (1982).
-It’s the story of obese bears and a goat, who collectively devour mounds of hamburgers on rolls, sandwiches, a jar of catsup, a bowl heaped with mashed potatoes, bananas, peaches, plums, pie, cake, tarts, and soft drinks.
-The young bears wash and go to bed, but grandmother and grandfather, relax with a supper of fried eggs, sausages, and tea.
+Picnic is the euphemism for a day-long eating orgy in Margaret Gordon’s Wilberforce Goes on a Picnic (1982).
+It’s the story of obese bears and a goat, who collectively devour mounds of hamburgers on rolls, sandwiches, a jar of catsup, a bowl heaped with mashed potatoes, bananas, peaches, plums, a pie, a cake, tarts, and drinks.
 Sated, the family falls into a sleep (stupor).
-When rain awakens them, they pack up and drive back to town.
+When the rain awakens them, they pack up and drive back to town.
+The young bears wash and go to bed, but grandmother and grandfather relax with a supper of fried eggs, sausages, and tea.

 Featured Image: “And they ate until they were full.”